 Some people opt to turn on all faucets to bleed out any water pressure in the plumbing system.
 This might be a faster way to drain the water, but one tap is all that’s necessary.
 Once a single faucet runs dry, you can move on to the next step.

-4. Disconnect Water Pump from Latching Controller if Applicable
+Disconnect Water Pump from Latching Controller (if Applicable)

 A latching controller allows an RV to utilize multiple on/off switches for the water pump.
 That way you can turn the water pump on or off from the bathroom, water bay, or kitchen for example.
 If your system has a latching controller, it will likely be located near the water pump.
-You should see a box with multiple wires feeding into the various water pump switches throughout your RV.
-(Your RV may not have a latching controller if you only have a single control for the water pump.)
+You should see a box with multiple wires feeding into the various water pump switches throughout your RV (your RV may not have a latching controller if you only have a single switch/control for turning the water pump on & off).

 To disconnect power, start with the pump’s ground wire from the latching controller, which is usually black.
 You might want to take a photo of the controller before removing any wires, to help you confirm that you’re reconnecting them correctly during re-assembly.